-This of course requires massive computing, massive storage, and an ever expanding infrastructure to support them all.
-Our challenges are a unique mix of broad and deep because the data we need to get at is always mixed up with other data.
-Emails have attachments, word documents wrap human-readable content in data structures and almost anything can be printed to PDF.
-Our system has to be smart enough to recognize everything in order to unpack it properly, graceful enough to remember complex relationships between documents and fast enough to rip through gigabytes concurrently at scale.
+Doing this at the speed of the web requires massive computing, storage, and an ever expanding infrastructure to support them all.
+Our challenges are both broad and deep because the data we need is nested in other data.
+Emails have attachments, word documents wrap human-readable content in formatting data structures and almost anything can be printed to PDF.
+Our system has to be smart enough to recognize everything in order to unpack it properly, graceful enough to remember complex relationships between documents and fast enough to rip through gigabytes concurrently.

 And all of this needs to happen at scale, for all of our customers (in 34 different countries and growing), within minutes or hours from the first upload.
 Insane, right?

-It’s controlled chaos at scale and we love it.
-And here’s why:
+It’s controlled chaos at scale and here’s why:

-The technical challenges are staggering.
-And that’s usually enough to keep a top engineer happy for quite some time.
-But it’s the impact Logikcull is having on our society that is even more rewarding.
-For instance, governments can now turn around open records requests (i.e. FOIA), within days by using Logikcull.
-Prior to Logikcull, this process used to take weeks, months, and, we’re not kidding, years, to complete.
-Blocking government information to citizens lawfully requesting that information is counter to a healthy democracy.
+The technical challenges and opportunities for growth are usually enough to keep a top engineer happy.
+But it’s the social impact Logikcull is having that spurns our people to keep innovating.
+For instance, several state and local governments have slashed the lead time needed to turn around open records requests (i.e. FOIA) to days by using Logikcull.
+Prior to Logikcull, this process used to take weeks, months, and in some cases, years.
+We believe that information requested through the proper channels should flow freely, and we’re living this every day.

 Another example where Logikcull is having an impact on our society is litigation.
-To us, litigation can be a means to affect positive change (see this blog post about how Logikcull helped to save an endangered species of wolves, not a joke) and it allows people of all means to get access to justice.
-But getting access to justice also means being able to afford litigation.
-And one of the biggest costs to litigation is sifting through data (i.e. discovery or e-discovery).
-Logikcull makes it easy, fast, and affordable for anyone to sift through data for litigation, which means that citizens and businesses can not only get access to justice, but also save a ton of money - in some cases, millions of dollars are saved by using Logikcull.
+To us, litigation can be a means to affect positive change (see this blog post about how Logikcull helped to save an endangered species of wolves) and it allows people of all means to get access to justice.
+Getting access to justice also means being able to afford litigation.
+One of the biggest costs to litigation is paying professionals to sift through the data (i.e. discovery or e-discovery).
+Logikcull uses technology and a carefully designed interface to make this easy, fast, and affordable.
+This empowers our customers access to justice, and also save a ton of money - in some cases, millions of dollars are saved by using Logikcull.
 For a business, the cost savings can be pumped back into the business for growth, employee benefits, and more.

 This is why we do what we do.
-And the positive team-focused engineering culture at Logikcull (see an example of our culture) makes working on these massive problems even more rewarding.
+And the positive team-focused engineering culture at Logikcull makes working on these massive problems even more rewarding.
 If this is something you would like to be a part of, we’d love to hear from you.
-See below for how to apply.

 Our current stack includes: Rails, Backbone + Marionette, MySQL, MongoDB, and Elasticsearch, all running in AWS.